nicolecht/Number-Guessing-Game/README.md

 # Number-Guessing-Game

-A project under TalentLab's <em>Foundation Certificate of Software Engineering</em> programme
+A project under TalentLab's <em>Foundation Certificate of Software Engineering</em> programme.

 This project requires us to code a simple Guess-The-Number game.